 Wendy can also be heard on the flip side cut Give It A Try.
 This selection sounds like it was pretty much intended as a straight dance track.
 It has a strong, almost disco beat that's actually quite nicely done; though I personally don't think it's helped by the occasional gimmicky stutter-effect.
 Berry does a bit of singing; Wendy banters with him between the verses (a reluctant dancer, he needs a bit of convincing by her to "give it a try").
 It's amusing to note that Berry addresses Wendy as "Shirl" and she him as "Shane".
 The piece is about 3:20 in length (6:30 in the extended version).

-About the photos: The two shots are the obverse and reverse of the original 45-rpm record's dust jacket.
-Both the 7-inch and the 12-inch versions use exactly the same jacket images front and back.
+About the photos: The two color shots are the obverse and reverse of the original 45-rpm record's dust jacket.
+Both the 7-inch and the 12-inch (extended) versions use exactly the same jacket images front and back.
+The three similar black-and-white photos below them are from the same shoot.
+They were obviously not selected for use on the record artwork, but the snaps were distributed as publicity for the song's release in late 1986.